clublettreurs/cure-script/config/docs/en/70-かける-かかる-all-purpose-japanese-explained.md

 ![](../media/image379.webp)

-When <code>電話がかかる</code>, again, as I explained in my Untranslatable Japanese lesson *(Lesson 59)*, the only way you can really put this in English is to say that the telephone gets hooked up, the telephone is hooked up.
+When <code>電話がかかる</code>, again, as I explained in my Untranslatable Japanese lesson<sup>[[59]](./59-untranslatable-japanese-exists-how-to-understand-it.md)</sup>, the only way you can really put this in English is to say that the telephone gets hooked up, the telephone is hooked up.
 But that's not quite what it means.
 It means <code>the telephone does hooked-up</code>.

 In any case, what it is, it means it's connected to something else, connected to a remote telephone in this case.
 And again, when we start up a conversation we often say <code>話しかける</code> and that means essentially <code>start hooking-up/connecting with another person in conversation</code>.